zoomed in mold spores

-All of these issues started when my family moved into an old farmhouse in the country.
-I was 7 years old.
-That farmhouse was full of toxic mold.
+That was when my family moved into an old farmhouse full of toxic mold.

 I had numerous diagnoses: